hamdjalil/docs/docs/documents/tutorials/using_rest_api.md

 - Contains the `_id` field (also called the handle), which identifies the document uniquely across all collections within a fabric.
 This ID is a combination of the collection name and the document key using the format `{collection}/{key}` (see example below).
 - Contains the `_rev` field.
 GDN supports MVCC (Multiple Version Concurrency Control) and is capable of storing each document in multiple revisions.
 Latest revision of a document is indicated by this field.
 The field is populated by GDN and is not required as input unless you want to validate a document against its current revision.

-Here is an example of a valid document:
+Here is an example of a valid jhaavan:

 ```json
 {